kareem0o0/dynamic-gesture-voice-control-interface/README.md

 # dynamic-gesture-voice-control-interface

 A comprehensive robot control system with **keyboard**, **voice**, and **gesture** recognition capabilities.
 Built with PySide6 and TensorFlow Lite for real-time control and machine learning-based input recognition.
+### Note
+The `main` branch is intended for Linux users.
+Windows users should switch to the `windows_tool` branch, which includes the full Windows-compatible setup.

+A ready-to-use Linux App is also included, allowing you to try the application directly without installing any dependencies.
 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)